 If you’re unsure whether a charity is qualified, the IRS has a tool you can use to check its status.
 Keep in mind that this tax-minimizing tactic only works for IRAs; you can’t use this strategy to donate RMDs from a 401(k).

 If you have assets in a tax-deferred account, you could avoid RMDs and their associated taxes by rolling the balance into a Roth IRA.
-This is done through a Roth conversion in which you essentially turn tax-deferred assets into tax-free ones.
+This is done through a Roth conversion, in which you essentially turn tax-deferred assets into tax-free ones.
 Roth IRAs can be an attractive option for saving for retirement if you want to minimize taxes.
-Qualified distributions from Roth IRAs are 100% tax-free and there are no required minimum distributions at all.
+Qualified distributions from Roth IRAs are 100% tax-free, and there are no required minimum distributions whatsoever.

 4. Consider an Annuity

 You don’t have to begin receiving payments from the annuity until age 85.
-At this point, they’d be subject to income tax.
-This strategy doesn’t eliminate the need to pay taxes on retirement income entirely but it can help you defer RMD tax payments for quite a while.
+At this point, they’re subject to income tax.
+Still, while this strategy doesn’t eliminate the need to pay taxes on retirement income entirely, it can help you defer RMD tax payments for quite a while.

 Bottom Line